Published on: 29 June 2017

 Published on: 19 May 2014

-IZA Journal of Labor Economics is published in cooperation with the IZA - Institute for the Study of Labor, which is also owner of the whole IZA journal series.
+IZA Journal of Labor Economics is published in cooperation with the IZA - Institute of Labor Economics, which is also owner of the whole IZA journal series.

-The IZA Journal of Labor Economics covers research in all areas of labor economics.
-It publishes high quality theoretical and applied contributions on both microeconomic and macroeconomic oriented labor-related topics.
+The IZA Journal of Labor Economics publishes scientific articles in all areas of labor economics.
+This refers to original high-quality theoretical and applied contributions on both microeconomic and macroeconomic labor-related topics.

-In particular, the Journal encourages submissions in subject areas that are closely linked to the various IZA program areas, and are not covered by one of the other area-specific journals in the IZA Journal Series.
-Contributions on various topics such as evaluation of labor market programs, behavioral and personnel economics, labor market aspects of environmental issues, and labor market institutions, among others, are highly welcomed.
+In particular, the IZA Journal of Labor Economics encourages submissions in subject areas that are closely linked to the various IZA Program Areas, ranging from education, family and environment to mobility, behavioral and personnel economics, and labor market institutions, among others.

 The use of internet data for labor research